nus-cs2113-AY1920S2/duke/docs/README.md

 `find meeting`

 Expected outcome:
-All tasks in the list would be displayed in a numbered list.
+All matching tasks in the list would be displayed in a numbered list.
 A response similar to the following one would appear:

     __________________________________________________________________________________________